 What is Hakuoki: Kyoto Winds?

 Hakuoki: Kyoto Winds is a remake of Hakuoki, a visual novel - kind of like a "choose your own adventure" book in digital form - which has previously been released on the PS2, PSP and 3DS.
+Kyoto Winds is the first part of a two part remake, which covers the story of the Shinsengumi up until they leave for Edo, about five chapters in, with the remainder coming next year in the form of Hakuoki: Edo Blossoms.
 Specifically, Hakuoki is what's known as an otome - a romantic visual novel that's aimed at women.
 New for Kyoto Winds is a range of extra content, including six new romancable characters.
 Set in 1860s Kyoto, the protagonist Chizuru Yukimura is looking for her missing father, when she witnesses a murder she wasn't supposed to see - and as such, ends up being taken prisoner by the samurai of the Shinsengumi, an organisation tasked with keeping the peace in chaotic Kyoto, in order to ensure her silence.
 Before long, the Shinsengumi actually end up helping her search for her dad, as you delve head first into a world on the cusp of change - political unrest, brewing conflicts and the deep, dark secrets of the Shinsengumi all come into play in a gripping tale of samurais, demons and betrayal.
 And Chizuru soon finds herself falling in love too...

 How do you play Hakuoki: Kyoto Winds?